 Purchasing a multi-family investment will require you wear a lot of hats.
 The maintenance man, landlord, property manager, sales pro.
 If you need assistance in any of these areas, make sure those costs are added to your operating budget.

 This is the annual income you can expect to make once you have deducted your operating expenses.
 You should also deduct your mortgage or any loans you have against the property.
 You will need to know the average vacancy rate in order to determine how long it will take you to recoup your investment.

 To really understand what you should expect in returns, you need to look at the cap rate of the property.
 To get this number, take your NOI and divide it by the cost of the property.
 A high cap rate will be riskier but have will have the potential for greater returns.
 A lower rate will cost more, be safer and have lower returns.
 A good cap rate to shoot for is about 6%.

 The goal is to always increase the NOI while still being fair to your renters.
 Cosmetic upgrades can validate increases in the monthly rent payment.
 Appliances, paint, landscaping, and revived fixtures can help give a worn rental, new life.
 Adding in new sorts of revenue can help you boost your NOI.
 Consider adding fees for parking, laundry, application, pet and late fees.
 These are all valid costs that can boost your income substantially.

-Are you interested in purchasing a multi-family property in Greater Toronto Area?
+Are you interested in purchasing a multi-family property in Canada?
 If so, we can help you run the numbers so you make the best investment possible!
-Send us an email here to let us know what you are looking for, or give us a call to discuss multi-family properties in Greater Toronto Area and throughout Ontario!
+Send us an email here to let us know what you are looking for, or give us a call to discuss multi-family properties in Canada and throughout !